 Naming Conventions

 We also recommend establishing naming conventions for your team to help keep your layers panel as organized as possible across all of your Ceros experiences.
 That way, no matter who on your team designs a piece, anyone can jump in and quickly understand the layers panel and understand the build.
 Keeping naming conventions consistent across your account will ensure that you are able to easily Search within your layers panel to find whatever it is that you’re looking for.
-If you’re interested in how our Professional Services team here at Ceros uses naming conventions, be sure to check out this article.
+If you’re interested in how our team here at Ceros uses naming conventions, be sure to check out this article.